Expansion Formulas of Basic Hypergeometric Series via the (1-xy,y-x)--Inversion and Its Applications: Applications

-while the last ${}_{3}\phi _{2}$ series on the right can now be evaluated in closed form by the $q$--Pfaff--Saalsch\"{u}tz formula.
-This gives the complete proof of (\ref{grfm}).
+while the last ${}_{3}\phi _{2}$ series on the right-hand side can now be evaluated in closed form by the $q$-Pfaff-Saalsch\"{u}tz ${}_3\phi_2$ summation formula \eqref{saal}.
+This gives the complete proof of (\ref{grfm}). \end{proof}

-As is to be expected, upon letting $d$ tend to zero on both sides of (\ref{grfm}), we thereby recover the Roger--Fine identity (\ref{rogerfine}).
-As a matter of fact, by means of Corollary \ref{tl2}, we may further deduce even more identities of interest.
+As is to be expected, upon letting $d$ tend to zero on both sides of (\ref{grfm}), we thereby recover the Roger-Fine identity (\ref{rogerfine}).
+As a matter of fact, by means of Formula \ref{tl2}, we may further deduce a more useful transformation. \begin{lz} Replacing $d$ with $adq/c$ in (\ref{grfm}), we have